 Welcome!
 I am Michelle Carton, also known as MC the Global Librarian, and I am the founder of Global Education Alaska and an advocate for Global Citizenship for students and educators.
-I develop global projects and curriculum, contribute to journals and publications, and travel around the world both physically and virtually, writing a global learning blog, working with libraries, educational leaders, students, and adults to maximize learning potential for individual and communities.
+I develop global projects and curriculum, contribute to journals and publications, and travel around the world both physically and virtually, writing a global learning blog, working with libraries, educational leaders, students, and adults to maximize learning potential for individuals and communities.

 Having taught in both rural and urban Alaska, in public charter, traditional, and alternative school, creating original projects and curriculum has become second nature.
 I, in my favorite role yet, am also the Tudor Elementary School librarian in Anchorage, Alaska.